kelechi-aims/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables lists local and environment variables and functions 6-create_local_variable creates a new local variable 7-create_global_variable creates a new global variable
+5-local_variables lists local and environment variables and functions 6-create_local_variable creates a new local variable 7-create_global_variable creates a new global variable 8-true_knowledge prints the addition of 128 with the value stored in the environment variable